 Then there’s the camera.
 The standard 48Mp sensor is sharp enough, but the additional night vision sensor is excellent and can also be used for thermal imaging.

 Doogee’s S98 Pro is an excellent option for anyone looking for a phone that’s rugged enough to withstand water, dust, and everything else (even explosives), but it’s also more than that.

 It’s a great Android 12 smartphone with a very nice camera, impressive battery life, and a bright display, and we can easily recommend it at this price point unless you need 5G.

 AGM has been making rugged smartphones for over 50 years, and what stands out most about these devices is their attempt to keep the design as close as possible to a regular smartphone.
-Under odd circumstances, AGM has entirely strayed from its initial philosophy.
-The latest AGM Glory Pro is not a device to be mistaken for a mainstream flagship smartphone, despite having an expensive price tag.
+Under odd circumstances, the AGM has entirely strayed from its initial philosophy.

 There is only a slight deviation in the corners, so if you drop it from that angle, your smartphone can survive (which usually happens).
 Turn the AGM Glory Pro the other way around, and it’s an entirely different story.
 A large circular area where the manufacturer has placed the camera (similar to the design of a Leica phone) and a protrusion to house a prominent speaker in the center.

 This was one of the main selling points, as it can reach 110dB very loudly.
 Still, if the location were slightly different (like the front…), it would be a very loudspeaker.

 A piece of plastic goes from the speaker to the top of the sturdy smartphone and ends with two powerful lights.